 Scalding is a serious concern for children, who may inadvertently get burned in the bath, shower, or sink.
 Set the thermostat on your water heater to 120 degrees Fahrenheit so that all of your taps will be scald-proof.
 Also remember that children can drown quickly in just a few inches of water, so it’s essential to never leave your child alone near water.

 Outlets pose a risk for curious little fingers, so installing outlet protectors or safety caps is essential when you have little ones at home.
 The same goes for power strips, which should be covered to keep children from pulling out plugs or sticking small items in the outlets.
 The outlets in your kitchen and bathroom should be updated with GFCIs, or ground fault circuit interrupters, which shut off the electricity to the outlet when something plugged into it falls into water.
-An electrician can quickly update your outlets.
+An electrician can quickly update your outlets to childproof your home.

 Mount the TV and Shelves